 After undergoing a multi-million-pound renovation, the Market now features a pavilion performance space for plays and live music, and regular events and themed bazaars from Asian cuisine to vintage vinyl records.

 With an almost endless array of street food vendors offering everything from crepes to cockles and Yorkshire puds to fine patisserie, hungry shoppers will be spoilt for choice.
-For authentic Indian cuisine, head to Majit’s Kitchen.
+For authentic Indian cuisine, head to Manjit’s Kitchen.
 This award-winning street food is entirely vegetarian and completely delicious!